jorgesalhani/StoreWebProject/README.md

 4. Select any of them, and you will be redirect to a page with our products.
 At this point you can select all you want to buy and check your cart!
 5. Also, you can click on every product.
 With this action you will be redirect to a page where you can find more detailed specifications about every product
 6. After all, you can see on your cart every product you selected and, scrolling down, your purchases' total value

-### What you cannot find (yet!)
-1. A fully functional profile registration, with database integration,
-2. A final step to definetelly buy your selected products, following by a message you've completed your current purchase
-3. An update on your cart, zeroing the products bought

 Hope you enjoy!! :D